ZaymonFC/pushstart.clj/README.md

 # 👟 pushstart.clj

-Sometimes all you need to do is get a little experiment running in a REPL with a http client, csv-reader, and other utilities.
+Sometimes all you need to do is get a little experiment running in a REPL with some utilities.

 `pushstart` generates a small project starter containing: